Generating Gottesman-Kitaev-Preskill qubit using a cross-Kerr interaction between a squeezed light and Fock states in optics: Proposed method

 where $N$ is a normalization factor.
 To obtain the envelope's distribution of GKP qubit as described in Eqs.~(\ref{gkpfinite0}) and (\ref{gkpfinite1}), we set the coefficients for Eq.~(\ref{ancilla}), $c_{t}$, to

-where we determine ${H_t(0)}$ so that the envelope of the output state becomes that of the approximated GKP qubit when the homodyne measurement outcome $x=0$.
+where ${H_t(x)}$ is the Hermite polynomial and ${H_t(0)}$ is determined so that the envelope of the output state becomes that of the approximated GKP qubit when the homodyne measurement outcome $x=0$~\cite{note2}.

-In the second step, the squeezed light and the ancilla Fock state interact with each other by a Kerr medium with an interaction rate $\chi$ as described in Fig.~\ref{fig2}(b)(ii).
+In the second step, the squeezed light and the ancilla Fock state interact with each other by a Kerr medium with the strength of the nonlinearity $\chi$, as described in Fig.~\ref{fig2}(b)(ii) for the specific case $m = 2$.
 In this step, the squeezed light and the ancilla Fock state are entangled, where the phase of the squeezed light in phase space is rotated by phase $\theta_t=t\theta$ corresponding to Fock bases in Eq.~(\ref{ancilla}).
 After the interaction, the squeezed light and the ancilla Fock state evolve (up to normalization) as

 where $\ket{\psi(\theta_t)}$ denotes the squeezed light with a phase parameter $\theta_t=t\theta$.
 We consider the ancilla Fock state composed of an even number of Fock states.
 This is because the probability of an odd number of Fock states becomes zero when the measurement outcome $x=0$ is postselected, where the probability of an odd number of Fock states for the position $x=0$, i.e., $|\braket{x=0|2t+1}|^2$, is zero.
 We mention that the amount of the phase rotation becomes $n$ times when we replace $\ket{2t}$ with $\ket{2nt}$ as the Fock bases in Eq.~(\ref{ancilla}).